MehdiJmlkh/Machine-Learning-Course-Project-S2024/README.md

 ### Abstract
-One of the most powerful cognitive processes that in- volves mental simulation of movement without physical execution is motor imagery.
-In this study, our focus is on extracting and preprocessing EEG signals and feed- ing them to machine-learning models for motor imagery classification and clustering.
+One of the most powerful cognitive processes that involves mental simulation of movement without physical execution is motor imagery.
+In this study, our focus is on extracting and preprocessing EEG signals and feeding them to machine-learning models for motor imagery classification and clustering.

 ---